 - AdventurousKate in Boston for recommending that great Thai place and taking the time to hang on her last night in the U.S.

-- Aaron of Aaron’s Worldwide Adventures in New York for showing us the Highline Park, sheltering us from the rain at the Chelsea Market, feeding us great Mexica food and showing us all around his fav.
+- Aaron of Aaron’s Worldwide Adventures in New York for showing us the Highline Park, sheltering us from the rain at Chelsea Market, feeding us great Mexican food and showing us all around his fav.
 Manhattan neighborhoods

-- HKHotels for being excellent hosts while in Manhattan
+- The Library Hotel Collection for being excellent hosts while in Manhattan

 - NYCGo for providing CityPasses which helped us to maximise our time in NYC

 - Don Faust for his amazingly thorough and helpful advice about almost everywere on our trip – Philly, New Orleans and Washington, DC

 - Page from AllOverTheMap for the off-the-beaten-track D.C. advice

 - My Costa Rican ‘brother’ Jorge, who I haven’t seen since my exchange year in Costa Rica in 1999-2000 and his wife Emily, who now live in Washington DC and took us to Little Ethiopia for great Ethiopian food